Westburg Anstalt v Profitstar Anstalt: service out of the jurisdiction — the BVI is back in business

 Unfortunately, the Eastern Caribbean Civil Procedure Rules (CPR) have been found wanting, in particular, in the context of any attempt to enforce a foreign judgment against BVI assets (in the paradigm case, shares in a BVI company)…

-If you are registered and logged in to the site, click on the link below to read the rest of the Conyers, Dill & Pearman briefing.
-If not, please register or sign in with your details below.
+Click on the link below to read the rest of the Conyers, Dill & Pearman briefing.

 News from Conyers Dill & Pearman